 - Not to prescribe GLP-1 RAs outside of their approved use

-- Not to switch between drug brands or substitute with lower dosages
+- Not to switch between drug brands once someone is established on one, or substitute with lower dosages

 - Where alternative treatments need to be considered, discuss and agree a new management plan with those people affected.

-The Primary Care Diabetes Society (PCDS) and Association of British Clinical Diabetologists (ABCD) have also produced guidance which recommend supporting eligible people to access weight management and remission services.
+The Primary Care Diabetes Society (PCDS) and Association of British Clinical Diabetologists (ABCD) produced guidance in 2023 which recommend supporting eligible people to access weight management and remission services.

 Which drugs are impacted by the shortage?

-It is expected that the current shortages will impact on supplies of all the GLP1 RA medications which include Ozempic, Rybelsus, Trulicity, Victoza, Saxenda, Byetta, and Bydureon.
+The current shortages are impacting on supplies of most the GLP-1 RA medications which include Ozempic, Trulicity, Victoza, Saxenda, Byetta, and Bydureon.

-We understand that only a limited amount of Wegovy will be available – and through specialist weight management services only.
+A limited amount of Wegovy and Saxenda is also available through specialist weight management services only.

 Is it the same across the UK?